RomlinGroup/Flatpack/README.md

 ### Code signing

-Our platform employs [RSA keys](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) to authenticate and ensure the integrity of flatpacks (FPK), which may include both code and data essential for training artificial intelligence models.
-Maintaining the integrity of these flatpacks is crucial, as any compromise in code or data integrity could significantly affect the reliability and security of the generated AI models.
+In our platform, [RSA keys](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) are utilized to authenticate and safeguard the integrity of flatpacks (FPK) - packages that may encompass both code and data vital for training artificial intelligence models.
+The unimpeachable integrity of these flatpacks is paramount, as any compromise could have far-reaching implications on the reliability and security of the AI models produced.

 > **Security note:** This project utilizes 4096-bit RSA keys for code signing.
 Breaking such encryption with current
 > classical computing resources is computationally prohibitive*.
 The analogy often used is that it would be akin to